 Digitally transforming supply chains is key to maintaining business efficiency, competitive advantages, and future-proofing against later shocks.
 More importantly, digitization helps brands act on quickly emerging opportunities in a fast-paced environment.

 What Is Digital Transformation in the Supply Chain?

 A ToolsGroup and Spinnaker’s survey of supply chain professionals demonstrated that only 7% of companies had been reaping any benefits of digitized supply chain planning.
-The pandemic appears to change all that.
-In their survey of 200 brands, QIMA reports that two-thirds of brands accept that COVID-19 is accelerating their supply chain digitization.

 Getting these plans off the ground presents similar challenges, and many supply chains lack the capabilities to develop, test, and scale their technology initiatives.
 According to Gartner, less than half have defined or plan to implement a supply chain digital transformation roadmap, and over 50% don’t have a roadmap for supply chain digital transformation.

 Supply chains can quickly find themselves on the losing end by failing to keep up with the technological and economic changes happening around them.
 According to The Fung Group’s Pamela Mar, the digital divide is growing among the top, innovative supply chains and the bottom, overspecialized, and rigid ones.

 How can organizations start their digital transformation in supply chain management for a resilient, future-proof supply chain?
 Brands must act early on to execute on a strategy while the competitive advantage and opportunities are there.
 Those with an open-minded, digital-first mindset will foster innovation, empower teams, and drive operational excellence.

 What Are the Benefits of Supply Chain Digital Transformation?